 The first financial statement is the Statement of Net Position.
-This statement includes all of the School's assets and liabilities using the accrual basis of accounting.
+This statement includes all of the School's assets, liabilities, and deferred outflows/inflows using the accrual basis of accounting.
 Accrual accounting is similar to the accounting used by most private-sector companies.
 All of the current year revenues and expenses are recorded, regardless of when cash is received or paid.
-Net position - the difference between assets and liabilities - can be used to measure the School's financial position.
+Net position can be used to measure the School's financial position.